West London Landlord EICR Checks

 Twickenham or Whitton needed?

 Are you a private landlord in England?
 Then you’ll need Five Yearly Electrical Checks, from 1st June 2020.
 Moreover, as a private landlord you will be required to have the electrical installation in your rental properties checked.
 Consequently, this must be done by a qualified electrician to ensure that they are safe.
-A Sparks are qualified to do landlord EICR inspections and cover Twickenham and Whitton.
+A Sparks are qualified to do landlord EICR checks in West London.
+For example, we do many EICR inspections in Twickenham and Whitton.
 But what does this mean?

 - Prior to the start of new tenancy, electrical installations must be inspected and tested from 1st July 2020.